 Legal basis

-Our legal basis for processing email addresses is your consent, which you provide when you sign up.
+Our legal basis for processing email addresses in most cases is your Consent, which you provide when you sign up.
+In some cases, the legal basis may be Legitimate Interest.

 Storage and processing